cloudnative-pg/cloudnative-pg/docs/src/cloud_setup.md

 Follow the instructions contained in
-["Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal"](https://docs.microsoft.com/bs-latn-ba/azure/aks/kubernetes-walkthrough-portal) available on the Microsoft documentation to setup your Kubernetes cluster in AKS.
+["Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal"](https://docs.microsoft.com/bs-latn-ba/azure/aks/kubernetes-walkthrough-portal) available on the Microsoft documentation to set up your Kubernetes cluster in AKS.

-In particular, you need to configure `kubectl` to connect to your Kubernetes cluster (called `myAKSCluster` using resources in `myResourceGroup` group), through the `az aks get-credentials` command.
+In particular, you need to configure `kubectl` to connect to your Kubernetes cluster (called `myAKSCluster` using resources in `myResourceGroup` group) through the `az aks get-credentials` command.
 This command downloads the credentials and configures your `kubectl` to use them: